Terxzy/Multi-Tool/README.md

 # 📦 Terxzy Windows Multitool

-A powerful and user-friendly Windows command-line multitool built entirely in a .bat script.
+A powerful and user-friendly Windows command-line multitool built entirely in a .exe application.
 This tool provides a wide range of system utilities — from network diagnostics and system info to app launching and basic network scanning.

     ✅ No installation required.
     💻 Just run the .exe file and get instant access to dozens of functions.